 Now here’s the fine print –

 The bi-weekly payments you’ll make towards the loan amount will only be towards the interest and not the actual loan amount (principal) you owe.

-I just tried with a loan amount for $2000.
+I just tried for a MOGO loan amount of $2000.

 You know the interest rate I got – 47% 😀

 Next, my bi-weekly payment was $37 which is suppose to be auto-debit from my bank account every two weeks.

 Now I was curious to know the actual length of the loan, here’s where I found out “I’ll only be paying the interest on a bi-weekly basis and the principal amount can be re-payed back anytime”.

 Duh.
 Now, that makes it an infinite loop for the interest payments.
 Holy Crap!

 Mogo Is Not The Lending Company You Want

 Mogo.ca tries to present itself as a modern, cool online financial lending company.
 But truthfully mogo.ca is a sinister and predatory financial lending company with nefarious intentions of scamming the financially gullible and gouging people with poor credit history.